-I take time to look at my calendar taking into account work, family obligations, and football games and then I plan times where I will have space for myself.
-This might mean building in a writing day where I head to a coffee shop or scheduling lunch with a girlfriend.
+Spontenatey isn’t always possible even when it’s preferable.
+I take time to look at my calendar taking into account work, family obligations, and football games.
+Then I plan times where I will have space for myself.
+This might mean building a writing day where I head to a coffee shop or scheduling lunch with a girlfriend.

 Planning requires adding appointments to my calendar and treating them as important as any other block.

-Execution goes back to planning.
-It means that when the appointment on my calendar arises I don’t bow out in favor of working a little more or serving my family.
+Execution goes along with planning.
+When the appointment I placed on my calendar for self-care comes up, I don’t bow out in favor of work.
 It means I take the time I need to refuel.
-You’ve likely heard the analogy of the importance of putting the oxygen mask on yourself before helping others place them on themselves?

-Execution is applying the oxygen mask.
-It’s pushing away the guilt and trusting that life will be better when we implement caring for our body, mind, and soul.
+Execution is applying the oxygen mask on myself first so I can turn around and put it on my loved ones next.
+It’s pushing away the guilt that I know creeps up because I’m self-aware.
+It’s trusting that life will be better when I implement caring for my body, mind, and soul.

-Self-care is always important, but I encourage you to take additional care to implement it during your in-season.
-You and your family will be better for it, I promise.
+Self-care is always important, but I encourage you to take additional care to implement it during the busiest times of your calendar year.
+You and your family will thrive as you focus on prioritizing your health.

 Editor’s Note: This article was originally published on September 20, 2018, and has been updated in January 2021 for freshness, accuracy, and completeness.